 Improving fund information for life and pension customers

 Your clients may not be invested in any of these funds, however if they are, it may be worthwhile you discussing these findings with them to establish whether their current fund choices are still appropriate for their needs.
+The funds in this range are for products administered by Old Mutual Wealth Life Assurance Ltd which is part of the ReAssure Group.

 The most recent report is below.